TobiasPSP/doneland_sources/DC-DC-Converter/buck/LM5116/readme.md

 >
 > To adjust the *constant current* requires a load to be connected to the output terminal (preferrably a dedicated electronic load device where you can vary the load, but any load will do).
 >
-> You can now measure the current that flows at the output terminal with a **DC** clamp ampere meter (do *not* use simple multimeters for the currents at play here.
-They typically support high currents only for a few seconds).
+> You can now measure the current that flows at the output terminal with a **DC** clamp ampere meter (do *not* use a simple multimeter.
+It typically support high currents only for a few seconds before it starts to smoke).
 >
-> A red *LED* close to the *input terminal* tells you if your output is *above* the *constant current*: if the LED is *dim* or *off*, then the **Buck** converter actively lowers the current (by lowering the voltage).
-You would have to turn the **CC* potentiometer rightwards to *increase* the *constant voltage* until the red *LED* is *fully on* again if you wanted to allow such current.
+> A red *LED* close to the *input terminal* tells you if your output is *above* the *constant current*: if the LED is *dim* or *off*, then the **Buck** converter has actively lowered or shutdown the current (by lowering the voltage, and if that still did not suffice, by turning the output *off*).
 >
+> You can then turn the **CC* potentiometer rightwards to *increase* the *constant voltage* until the red *LED* starts to *fully* glow again (if you wanted to allow higher currents at the output).
+>
-> If you find that the breakout board provides much less current than **20A** before it starts to drop the voltage, regardless of what you do, make sure your *input power supply* is capable of providing *enough energy* in the first place.
+> If you find that the breakout board provides much less current than **20A** before it starts to drop the voltage and shutdown, regardless of what you do, make sure your *input power supply* is capable of providing *enough energy* in the first place.
 The **Buck** can't generate current out of nothing.
 >
 > For example, if you supply *24V* and want to draw *10A* at *12V*, your power supply must be capable of supplying at least *24V* at *5A*.
-If it does not, or if you have accidentally set it to some *constant current* cap, the **LM5116** tries to maintain the *constant current* by gradually *decreasing the voltage*.
+If it does not, or if you have accidentally set it to some *constant current* cap, the **LM5116** tries to maintain the set *constant current* by gradually *decreasing the voltage*.

 | Property | Value |
 | --- | --- |